ofiwg/libfabric/man/fi_domain.3.md

 See [`fi_getinfo`(3)](fi_getinfo.3.html) for a discussion on primary versus secondary capabilities.

-## mode

-The operational mode bit related to using the domain.

-*FI_RESTRICTED_COMP*
-: This bit indicates that the domain limits completion queues and counters to only be used with endpoints, transmit contexts, and receive contexts that have the same set of capability flags.

 ## Default authorization key (auth_key)

 The default authorization key to associate with endpoint and memory